 Again, not a problem, but just keep it in mind if buying used.

-I am not on Certina PR department’s payroll, so I won’t bother you with an extended ode to the watch’s “bold styling” and “contagious energy.”
-However, I must admit, that, available at a price of some €450, the watch is a decent choice for those not willing to spend a couple of Grands for the good old Longines Conquest quartz chronograph watch.
+I am not on Certina PR department’s payroll, so I won’t bother you with an extended ode to the Rookie’s “bold styling” and “contagious energy.”
+However, I must admit, that, available at a price of some €450, the chronograph is a decent choice for those not willing to spend a couple of Grands for a quartz-powered Longines Conquest.

 Price: €450 (MSRP)